style77/insightguard/README.md

 # insightguard

-InsightGuard is a simple API, that can be used to predict if message is considered as cyber bullying or not. \
+InsightGuard is a simple API, that can be used to predict if message is considered as cyberbullying or not.

-Models are trained in 5 languages: English, Polish, Japanese, Spanish, Catalan. \
+Models are trained in 5 languages: English, Polish, Japanese, Spanish, Catalan.

 Project is easily scalable to perform predictions in other languages, and to create new features.

 Project structure was generated using awesome [fastapi_template](https://github.com/s3rius/FastAPI-template/).